kletobias/p2022/_pages/cv.md

 I use Python and an iterative process to solve machine learning problems.
 In general, that involves the following steps, possibly going back and forth between them.
-To learn more, please refer to the article [**The Tasks In Every Machine Learning Project: Tabular Data**](https://deep-learning-mastery.com/projects/steps-tabular/).
+To learn more, please refer to my article: [**The Tasks In Every Machine Learning Project: Tabular Data**](https://deep-learning-mastery.com/projects/steps-tabular/).

 - Define the problem